-We have shown that traumatic brain injury can accelerate the development of Alzheimer’s-like neuropathology in transgenic mice (Hartman et al., 2002) and rats (Pop et al., 2012), and that preventing accumulation of amyloid plaques in their brains with a monoclonal antibody (Hartman et al., 2005) or pomegranate phytochemicals (Hartman et al., 2006) can prevent the age-related decline in cognition seen in these animals.
-Interestingly, pomegranate supplementation reduced soluble amyloid-β and plaques by ~50% in the brains of transgenic mice.
-More importantly, we showed that dietary supplementation with pomegranates improved learning and memory performance in the mice and in humans after heart surgery (Ropacki et al 2013).
-Other experimental data from our lab demonstrates that pomegranate supplementation protected against depression-like behaviors (learned helplessness) induced by radiation exposure (Dulcich & Hartman 2012) and improved swim speed in transgenic mice.
-Presumably, these effects are mediated by phytochemicals like polyphenols (including the phenolic acids and flavonoids), which have been shown to have antioxidant properties and to suppress inflammatory and other pathways.
+We have shown that traumatic brain injury can accelerate the development of Alzheimer’s-like neuropathology in transgenic mice (Hartman, et al., 2002) and rats (Pop, et al., 2012), and that preventing accumulation of amyloid plaques in their brains with a monoclonal antibody (Hartman, et al., 2005) or dietary phytochemicals (Hartman, et al., 2006) can prevent the age-related decline in cognition seen in these animals.
+Interestingly, dietary supplementation with pomegranate juice reduced soluble amyloid-β and plaques by ~50% in the brains of transgenic mice, and this was associated with significantly improved cognitive and physical performance.

 More importantly, we have shown that administering pomegranate-derived polyphenols improved cognitive and physical performance in humans after heart surgery (Ropacki, et al., 2013) and stroke (Bellone, et al., 2018).